President's Roles

 Example:

-• With the Prime Minister's advice, on the appointment of Ministers.
+• The appointment of Ministers.